nandyacmrit-ai/first-repo/README.md

-This is my very first repository! 🎉
-It’s a starting point for learning, experimenting, and building projects.
-The repo contains basic code and examples to help me practice version control, project organization, and collaboration using GitHub.
+  # Get Ready With Me App

+  This is a code bundle for Get Ready With Me App.
+The original project is available at https://www.figma.com/design/HTPEG4634Q3cxczIqy9DHv/Get-Ready-With-Me-App.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.